MithrilJS/mithril.js/docs/jsx.md

 ### Converting HTML

-In Mithril, well-formed HTML is valid JSX.
-Little effort other than copy-pasting is required to integrate an independently produced HTML file into a project using JSX.
+In Mithril, well-formed HTML is generally valid JSX.
+Little more than just pasting raw HTML is required for things to just work.
+About the only things you'd normally have to do are change unquoted property values like `attr=value` to `attr="value"` and change void elements like `<input>` to `<input />`, this being due to JSX being based on XML and not HTML.

-When using hyperscript, it's necessary to convert HTML to hyperscript syntax before the code can be run.
-To facilitate this, you can [use the HTML-to-Mithril-template converter](http://arthurclemens.github.io/mithril-template-converter/index.html).
+When using hyperscript, you often need to translate HTML to hyperscript syntax to use it.
+To help speed up this process along, you can use a [community-created HTML-to-Mithril-template converter](http://arthurclemens.github.io/mithril-template-converter/index.html) to do much of it for you.